 Listed below are some of the activities available to P-H-M students and community members this summer.
 Parents are responsible for transportation unless otherwise noted.
 Not all camps are open to students who do not attend P-H-M schools, please read the qualifications for each camp carefully.

 - Visual Arts Academy (July 9 – 13, July 16 – 20, or July 23 – 27, 2018) In this award-winning one-week academy, current Penn-Harris-Madison K – 5th grade students learn art history, art production and writing through a unique integration program.
 The program is based at Penn High School and includes a field trip to the University of Notre Dame's Snite Museum of Art.
-Click here to register online.
+This Academy is now CLOSED.

 Junior Foreign Language Academy (July 9 – 13, 2018) This academy integrates the Spanish language, social studies, culture, visual arts and music into an intensive and enriching learning experience.
 The one-week camp is open to current P-H-M 3rd, 4th or 5th grade students.
-Click here to register online.
+This Academy is now CLOSED.

 - Junior STEM Academy (July 9 – 13, July 16 – 20, or July 23 – 27, 2018) In this one-week academy, current P-H-M K – 5th graders will discover how math and science are applied in the real world.
 Each week is reserved for specific grades.
-Please choose the link below corresponding to the grade your student CURRENTLY attends:
+This Academy is now CLOSED.

 - NEW – Learn a Foreign Language Academy (July 9 – 27, 2018) This three-week academy is open to current 6th and 7th graders.
 The course will be taught by Penn High School Language teachers who will teach the students how to read, write, and speak in American Sign Language, French or Spanish.
-Click here to register online.
+This Academy is now CLOSED.